Abstract

 ChR2 photoactivation

-A Laserglow Technologies 473 nm laser and driver (LRS-0473-GFM-00100-05, North York, ON, Canada) were used to generate the photoactivation for experiments.
-The laser was triggered with TTL pulses from either an A.M.P.I.
-Master-8 stimulator (Jerusalem, Israel) or an Open Ephys PulsePal (Sanworks, Rochester, NY, US) set to 20 Hz with 10-ms pulse width.
-All fibre optic implants were tested for laser power before implantation (Thorlabs, Saint-Laurent, QC, Canada; optical power sensor (S130C) and meter (PM100D)).
+Photoactivation was achieved using a 473 nm laser and driver (LRS-0473-GFM-00100-05, Laserglow Technologies, North York, ON, Canada).
+The laser was triggered by TTL pulses from an A.M.P.I.
+Master-8 stimulator (Jerusalem, Israel) or an Open Ephys PulsePal (Sanworks, Rochester, NY, US) set to 20 Hz, 10-ms pulse width and 5 mW power.
+All fiber optic implants were tested for laser power before implantation (Thorlabs, Saint-Laurent, QC, Canada; optical power sensor (S130C) and meter (PM100D)).
 The Stanford Optogenetics irradiance calculator was used to estimate the laser power for stimulation (“Stanford Optogenetics Resource Center,” n.d.).
-A 1×2 fibre-optic rotary joint (Doric Lenses, Quebec, Canada; FRJ_1x2i_FC-2FC_0.22) was used.
+A 1×2 fiber-optic rotary joint (Doric Lenses, Quebec, Canada; FRJ_1x2i_FC-2FC_0.22) was used.
 The animals’ behaviors were recorded with an overhead camera (SuperCircuits, Austin, TX, US; FRJ_1x2i_FC-2FC_0.22; 720 x 480 resolution; 30 fps).
 The video was processed online (Cleversys, Reston, VA; TopScan V3.0) with a TTL signal output from a National Instruments 24-line digital I/O box (NI, Austin, TX, US; USB-6501) to the Master-8 stimulator.

 Behavioral Testing